Poetry

 Rounding the house, I found my husband on the front porch.
 Delighted to have a chance to chat in-person at a distance, I described the change I'd discovered in the beautiful little cocoon.
 Smiling, he told me he had just seen a monarch resting on the sunny driveway.
 At first it had seemed dead.
 Several minutes later however it started lightly fluttering its wings as if wounded, or perhaps using them for the first time.
 The fluttering continued for several moments until suddenly it lifted skyward and flew away.

 Several days later my body temperature returned to normal from the vaguely elevated state it had held for weeks.
 I could also sleep comfortably prone in bed and my cough disappeared, except for an occasional dry outburst easily relieved with a gulp of water.
-Through the cell phone to house phone communication system my husband and I used during my illness,
+Through the cell phone to house phone communication system my husband and I used during my illness, we decided I was well enough to return upstairs.
+After venturing joyfully into the house I noticed my office calendar still showing August, the month I'd left to visit my daughter's family.
+Turning

 the pages to October, I smiled to discover a lovely photo of a flock of monarchs resting in the sun.